rachelsohzc/Nvidia-stock-analysis/README.md

 I've been interested in investing in the stock market lately.
 I thought doing this project might help me learn more about valuing companies and deciding what stocks to invest in.
 This is a short project where I analyse Nvidia stocks using past information.
 Some key questions that I wanted to answer in this project are:
 1. What was the change in price of stock over time?
 2. What was the daily, monthly, and yearly return of the stock?
-3. How did this stock move on average?
+3. What is the stock's moving average?
 4. How much risk do we take by investing in this stock?
 5. How can we predict future stock behavior?